Proudly made in the

-Throughout the year , the Turks and Caicos typically generally experiences an east southeast trade wind, with wind speeds in the 12-18 mph (19-29kph) range.
+Throughout the year , the Turks and Caicos typically experiences an east southeast trade wind, with wind speeds in the 12-20 mph (19-32 kph, or 10-17 knots) range.

-Passing storms and squalls do shift wind directions at times, and discounting tropical cyclones, such storm are typically seen during the winter months.
+Passing storms and squalls do shift wind directions at times, and excluding the rare tropical cyclone, such storms are typically seen during the winter months.

-The Turks and Caicos Islands however sit on two distinct shelfs (the Turks Islands group and the Caicos Islands group) that have a rather abrupt transition from the surrounding 10,000 foot (3,000 meter) Atlantic ocean floor to the very shallow water on top of the plateaus.
-Although supporting unparalleled wall diving, our ocean topography doesn’t lend itself well to large wave creation.
+The Turks and Caicos Islands however sit on two distinct shelves (the Turks Islands group and the Caicos Islands group) that have a rather abrupt transition from the surrounding 10,000 foot (3,000 meter) Atlantic ocean floor to the very shallow water on top of the plateaus.
+Although supporting unparalleled wall diving, our ocean topography doesn’t lend itself well to large wave formation.

 On the occasional days that see a northerly breeze, our spectacular north coasts and beaches become a bit more viable for kiting.

 For the kiteboarding hotspot of Long Bay Beach on Providenciales, 20-30mph (32-48kph) with an east southeast direction is ideal kiting wind.
 For South Caicos, Grand Turk and Salt Cay, kiting wind speed may be a little less due to the lack of wind obstructions.
 See Turks and Caicos Kiteboarding for more information on this sport and the best kite spots.

 The Turks and Caicos lacks the reputation as a surfing destination simply due to the unpredictability and inconsistencies in our breaks.
 At times we do see wonderful surfing waves, but the quality of the waves hinges highly on the swell direction.
 The conditions on the barrier reef off of the Caicos Islands may easily become messy.

 Although a little more difficult to access from the surfer’s perspective, Grand Turk does see a better break at some offshore sites.